Dogger Bank incident: Aftermath

 Under diplomatic pressure, the Russian government agreed to investigate the incident, and Rozhestvensky was ordered to dock in Vigo, Spain, where he left behind those officers considered responsible (as well as at least one officer who had been critical of him) before leaving on 1 November.

-From Vigo, the main Russian fleet then approached Tangiers, Morocco, and lost contact with the Kamchatka for several days.
+From Vigo, the main Russian fleet then approached Tangier, Morocco, and lost contact with the Kamchatka for several days.
 The Kamchatka eventually rejoined the fleet and claimed that she had engaged three Japanese warships and fired over 300 shells.
 The ships she had actually fired at were a Swedish merchantman, a German trawler, and a French schooner.
 As the fleet left Tangiers on 5 November, one ship accidentally severed the city's underwater telegraph cable with her anchor, preventing communications with Europe for four days.
 The British Government sent instructions to the Royal Navy that crisis had come to an end on 11 November.